top of page

 Secondary storage is the media we use to store digital data or programs when the computer is switched off.
 An analogy of this is a person's long-term memory, therefore it is non-volatile.

-Recall Storage Access Methods
+Storage Access Methods

 Why is this then?
 How data is stored and read varies with the kind of device and the type of physical material it is made from.